A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Introduction

 The risk and type of societal harm intimately interacts with the downstream task at hand.
-Clearly, using vision-language models for dog-species classification poses very different dangers to projecting the similarity of human faces onto axes of criminality \cite{Fussell2020, Wu2016} or homosexuality \cite{Wang2022}.
+Clearly, using VL models for dog-species classification poses very different dangers to projecting the similarity of human faces onto axes of criminality \cite{Wu2016, Fussell2020} or homosexuality \cite{Wang2022}.
+Applications of this kind are extremely hard to ethically motivate and there may be no appropriate use case that justifies their associated risks.
 Even in more benign applications such as image search, there may be harmful consequences arising from representational and/or allocational harms.
-Representational harms come from the technological entrenchment of stereotypical perceptions, where associations of certain genders or ethnicities are made through a biased lens.
-For example, the over-representation of one gender when querying for a profession (e.g. “nurse” versus “doctor”) or one ethnicity when querying for explicit and NSFW content \cite{Birhane2021}.
-Allocational harms arise when an individual's or a social group's opportunities or access to resources and opportunity are differentially impacted \cite{Weidinger2021}.
-For example, if images returned in searches for specific occupations contain specific demographics, then inadequately represented peoples might self-select themselves out of applying for such jobs.
-The ordering of images in search results can shift people's perceptions about what these distributions might appear like in the `real-world' \cite{Kay2015}.
+Representational harms come from the technological entrenchment of stereotypical perceptions; for instance, the over-representation of one gender when querying for a profession (e.g., ``nurse'' versus ``doctor'') or one ethnicity in explicit and NSFW content \cite{Birhane2021}.
+Allocational harms arise when an individual's or group's access to resources and opportunity are differentially impacted \cite{Weidinger2021}; for instance, if the ordering of images in search results shifts recruiters' perceptions about the real-world suitability of different peoples for different jobs \cite{Kay2015}.